 If one of the conditions is not satisfied, a company does not report a contingent liability on the balance sheet.
 However, it should disclose this item in a footnote on the financial statements.

-One of the most common examples of the contingent liabilities is legal liabilities.
-Suppose that a company is involved in the litigation process.
+One of the most common examples of contingent liabilities is legal liabilities.
+Suppose that a company is involved in litigation.
 Due to the stronger evidence provided by the opposite party, the company expects to lose the case in court, which will result in legal expenses.
-The legal expenses may be recognized as the contingent liabilities because:
+The legal expenses may be recognized as contingent liabilities because:

 - The expenses are probable.

 - The legal expenses can be reasonably estimated (based on the remedies asked by the opposite party).

 Thank you for reading CFI’s explanation of Liability.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: